 The world's most famous portrait photographers will tell you that the key to taking a memorable photo is to let your subjects shine.
-A voucher photographer portrait painter puts his subjects at ease.
+A good portrait photographer puts his subjects at ease.
 At the right time, he captures the essence of their character on film.

 About famous portrait photographers

-Reviewing the work of famous portrait photographers can go a long way in helping enthusiasts looking for inspiration.
+Reviewing the work of famous portrait photographers can go a long way to helping hobbyists looking for inspiration.
 The men and women listed below embody the ideals of an exceptional portrait photographer.
-Their ability to bring out different facets of their subjects' personalities is a lesson that all photographers can learn.
-In addition, they illustrate that to succeed in the field of photography portrait, you can't get by with above average photo skills.
+Their ability to bring out different facets of their subjects' personalities is a lesson all photographers can learn.
+Plus, they illustrate that in order to be successful in portrait photography, you can't get by with above average photo skills.
 You must also understand human nature.

 Some famous female portrait photographers